-I would pick the P-Bass as my desert island base though.
-Its bare simplicity, exceptional thump, noiselessness and satisfying fullness would make it a subjectively better choice for the styles of music that I play.
+I would pick the J-Bass as my desert island bass for its tonal versatility (can get close enough to P), playability and solo-ability.
 But honestly; I could make either bass work on any genre or purpose.
 Especially with EQ and pedal support.

 In case you want to hear a sound comparison, here is a video.

 Finally; here are some buying tips:

 - Each bass is a little different than others of the same model.
 Play them all before deciding.